SELF INJURY AWARENESS DAY

 - Open a dialogue by starting the conversation.

-- Find resources and support by visiting Center for Discovery or www.personalizedcause.com.
+- Find resources and support by visiting the Center for Discovery or www.personalizedcause.com.

 - Use #SelfInjuryAwarenessDay to share your story on social media.

-Since at least 1999, Self-Injury Awareness Day has been promoted by several organizations to raise awareness about self-injury and how to better provide support.
+Several organizations promote Self-Injury Awareness Day each year to raise awareness about self-injury and how to provide support.